-Here’s our pick of the island’s highlights and our favourite things to do in St Helena, Ascension and Tristan da Cunha:
+Here’s our pick of the island’s activities and our favourite things to do in St Helena:

 One of St Helena’s biggest draws is the appearance of whale sharks around the island.
 They are usually present between November and May, but visitors in January will have the greatest chance of seeing and perhaps swimming with these truly gentle giants.

 The other big marine attraction, humpback whales, arrive during the winter months, between July and December, with calves being present from August.
 Pods of dolphins, especially the pan-tropical spotted species, are regularly seen off the northwest coast throughout the year.